-Unless the rules relating to accelerated settlement apply (see below) investors and their dependants will qualify for indefinite leave to remain after five years continuous residence providing that:
+Unless the rules relating to accelerated settlement apply (see below) investors and their dependants will qualify for indefinite leave to remain after five years’ continuous residence providing that:

-a) the investment is maintained, and
+- the investment is maintained,

-b) the rules relating to permitted absences are met (see below), and
+- the rules relating to permitted absences are met (see below), and

-c) they have passed tests relating to English language and life in the UK.
+- they have passed tests relating to English language and life in the UK.

 The phrases indefinite leave to remain, permanent residence and settlement all have the same meaning in so far as these rules are concerned.

 Those who invest £10 million or more can apply for indefinite leave to remain after two years.
 Those who invest between £5 million and £10 million can apply for indefinite leave to remain after three years.
 Otherwise, applicants will have to hold valid leave for five continuous years.
 Frustratingly, dependants cannot benefit from the accelerated route and must have been resident for five continuous years before applying for indefinite leave to remain.

 Character and suitability

 The rules relating to the initial and extension applications and the applications for settlement and British citizenship all require individuals to demonstrate that they are of a suitable character.
-If criminal convictions or civil judgements, for instance, are not declared then this can trigger refusals and, in the worst-case scenario, a ban of up to 10 years from entering the UK.
+If criminal convictions or civil judgments, for instance, are not declared then this can trigger refusals and, in the worst-case scenario, a ban of up to 10 years from entering the UK.
 While it is possible to mount legal challenges against such decisions, it is critical that full consideration is given to the rules relating to character and suitability.